CSA-OCP-GER/unicorn/challenges.ingress.md

 ## IP-Whitelisting ##

-Our first exmaple to leverage the features of our NGINX ingress controller, is to limit the access to our application by whitelisting IP address(-ranges).
+Our first example that leverages the features of the NGINX ingress controller, is access-limitation to our application by whitelisting IP address(-ranges).

-First, get the public IP-address of your machine by opening the following web page: https://www.whatismyip.com/
+First, get the public IP-address of your machine (e.g. by opening the following web page: https://www.whatismyip.com/).

 Adjust the ingress definition for the "Stranger-Things"-voting app to limit the access to this IP address.